 How We Reviewed These Laptops

 With each laptop, we took a look at the required specifications mentioned previously as well as price and reviews.
-Certain brands also resonate better with audio engineers.
+Certain brands also resonate better with audio engineers and receive higher ratings than the competition.

 Other factors we took into consideration include Amazon recommendations and additional useful features such as long battery life.
 We used all of these factors to find the best laptop for recording music.